 Gateway: The Gateway connects our on-premises data to the cloud.
-We need a client installed on our on-premises system so that we can connect to the Azure clo
+We need a client installed on our on-premises system so that we can connect to the Azure cloud.

 Cloud: Our data can be analyzed and visualized with much different analytical software like Apache Spark, R, Hadoop, and so on.

-After learning this Azure Data Factory tutorial, You will be able to use Data Factory for automating the movement and transformation of data by creating linked services, data sets, pipelines and scheduling those pipelines.
+After learning this Azure Data Factory tutorial, You will be able to use Data Factory for automating the movement and transformation of data by creating linked services, data sets, and pipelines, and scheduling those pipelines.

 Azure Data Lake

-As Azure Data Lake is part of Azure Data Factory tutorial, lets get introduced to Azure Data Lake.
-Azure Data Lake is a data storage or a file system that is highly scalable and distributed.
+As Azure Data Lake is part of the Azure Data Factory tutorial, let us get introduced to Azure Data Lake.
+Azure Data Lake is a data storage or file system that is highly scalable and distributed.
 It is located in the cloud and works with multiple analytics frameworks, which are external frameworks, like Hadoop, Apache Spark, and so on.

-We can get our output dataset from web, mobile, or social media.
-It is sent into Azure Data Lake Store, and then it is provided to external frameworks like Apache spark, Hive, etc.
+We can get our output dataset from the web, mobile, or social media.
+It is sent into Azure Data Lake Store, and then it is provided to external frameworks like Apache Spark, Hive, etc.

 There are two main concepts when it comes to Azure Data Lake Storage: Storage & Analytics.

 Storage is of unlimited size.
 It can be terabytes, gigabytes, and much more.
-Azure Data Lake Store shows a wide variety of data, both unstructured or structured.
+Azure Data Lake Store shows a wide variety of data, both unstructured and structured.
 It can store really large files.